 #2 No Reference Point For Intensity

-If the average person has only ever exercised in the average volume approach then there will be a distrust or disbelief that a shorter workout can be superior.
+If the average person has only ever exercised in the average volume approach then there will be distrust or disbelief that a shorter workout can be superior.
 I was skeptical once before too.
 But even before I was exposed to HIT, I had backgrounds in other forms of training.

 The language I came to HIT with was richer than the average person.
 Without those experiences, it is going to be very difficult to bridge that understanding in conversation.
-I could talk for an hour and get no where.
+I could talk for an hour and get nowhere.
 However, I could guide a person through a Big 5 Body By Science workout in 12 minutes and make them a believer.

 #3 Not Serious

 When people state in conversation that they wish to get in shape, I need to remind myself that most of the time they aren’t serious.
 It isn’t a goal.
 It is a wish.
-When people come to a fitness blog to research a topic they have moved past the wish phase.
+When people come to a fitness blog to research a topic they have moved past the wishing phase.
 They are putting a plan together on how they will achieve those goals.

 If some future fitness conversation progresses to the point where someone wants my advice, I’ll offer to email them a link to a relevant blog post.
-At that point it is up to them.
+At that point, it is up to them.